-Seriously, I don’t know why I never thought of combining the flavors of pumpkin and cranberries to create a recipe like my keto pumpkin cranberry skillet cake.
+Seriously, I don’t know why I never thought of combining the flavors of pumpkin and cranberries to create a recipe like this low carb pumpkin cranberry skillet cake.
 But boy am I glad that I decided to combine these two flavors to create another keto treat.

 Can I tell you, that the combination of pumpkin and cranberries in a low carb skillet cake is truly a perfect match?
-With every bite of this keto cake pumpkin cranberry skillet cake, you experience the smoothness of pumpkin with the juicy tartness of cranberries.
-A true win in my book!
+With every bite of this cake, you experience the natural sweetness of pumpkin with the juicy tartness of cranberries.
+A true winner in my book!

-My keto pumpkin cranberry skillet cake recipe, is not only delicious but a breeze to make.
-Which is why it will be great addition to your holiday table.
+My recipe keto pumpkin cranberry cake is not only delicious but a breeze to make.
+This makes it a great addition to your holiday table.

 Who needs a complicated recipe during the hustle and bustle of the holidays?
 Not this girl!
 If you know anything about my recipes, you know I am all about creating easy, delicious low carb keto recipes that even an unskilled cook can create.
 Click here for my favorite low carb keto baking tips.

 How To Make A Keto Pumpkin Cranberry Cake

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.